 A Piece of Ireland’s History in Miniature

-I have visited Longueville House lots of times over many years and every single visit is special and always memorable.
+I have visited Longueville House many times over the years and yet every single visit is special and always memorable.
 One of the hardest things for those in the hospitality sector is living up to the expectations of regulars.
-Here at Longueville it just comes naturally to them.
+Here at Longueville it just comes naturally to them and the joy of receiving a relaxed welcome will always bring on a smile.

 Guests sweeping up sedately along the long driveway will firstly see the Turner designed Victorian Conservatory on the right of the House as the main House arches around the natural contours of its hilly surrounds.
 The clever design and location gives guests a majestic view across the farm.
 From previous visits I know that it takes an hour to walk the circumference of the farm estate; best to wear wellie boots as it is a working farm.